S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/involve-those-affected.md

 For larger groups:

 -   facilitate a process in several stages and create smaller groups who select delegates
--   use an online tool and conduct an asynchronous, [timeboxed](section:timebox-activities) and staged process
+-   use an online tool and conduct an asynchronous, [time-boxed](section:time-box-activities) and staged process

 Consider including those affected in reviewing and evolving decisions, too.